 My current research emphasizes natural history and environmental communication.
-In particular, I have investigated the goals of informal environmental education programs in the United States and Canada.
-I am currently investigating the ways that written materials are used in nature centers for environmental education.
+In particular, I have investigated landscape-scale snake species-habitat relationships and the goals of informal environmental education programs in the United States and Canada.
+I am currently investigating patterns of bird-window collisions, trends in environmental K-12 diversity pipeline programs, and the ways that written materials are used in nature centers for environmental education.

 Cagle, N. L. 2017.
 Science classrooms as a gateway to comprehensive pedagogy.
 The Journal of College Science Teaching.
 46(3): 8-9.